 Q. Who approves and disapproves grants and determines the amount?

 A. All grant applications are reviewed and verified by the county directors, VA staff, or Veteran Service Officer.
 They are reviewed for completeness by the PVF chairman.
 Complete applications are reviewed individually by each of the members of the Foundation’s Board of Directors.
-Each Board Member casts an individual vote for approval or disapproval and a recommended amount of the grants.
+Each Board Member casts an individual vote for approval or disapproval and a recommended amount of the grant.

 Q. What factors are considered?